10 mistakes we're making with modern farmhouse decor – and how to get it right,

 We love a good furniture hack and upcycling project, especially when uplifting a tired, old piece of furniture through colorful painted furniture ideas, but remember, don't get too carried away, otherwise you'll end up with a farmhouse design that feels more shabby than chic.

 Kirsten Krason says, 'bring in some modern elements to mix up the style and keep things unpredictable.
 Often, we see people doing "farmhouse" as very simple and basic, but that doesn't mean your finishes and appliances need to be basic.
 Bring in a few high-end finishes to make your farmhouse feel more custom.'

 3. Your color palette's gone wild

-Neutral tones are a key element for a curated modern farmhouse look.
-It acts as a perfect backdrop for blending styles, and also ensures your home doesn't feel too eclectic or rustic.
-Layer your neutrals, like creams and soft grays, for a warm look that's fresh.
+Neutral room ideas are a key element for a curated modern farmhouse look.
+It acts as a perfect backdrop for blending styles and also ensures your home doesn't feel too eclectic or rustic.
+Layer your neutrals, like creams, soft pinks and browns, for a warm look that feels fresh.

-Remember to keep your materials mixed for added interest.
-Emma Sims-Hilditch, of design studio Sims Hilditch (opens in new tab), suggests: 'When it comes to choosing fabrics, try pairing multiple patterns and materials such as a chunky linen with a smooth velvet in a similar color palette.'
+Emma Sims-Hilditch, of design studio Sims Hilditch (opens in new tab), suggests, 'when it comes to choosing fabrics, try pairing multiple patterns and materials such as a chunky linen with a smooth velvet in a similar color palette.'

 4. Neglecting to add color contrast

-If you do want to introduce other colors, look to inky blues and greens that sit well in a natural setting.
-Use them on textured surfaces like wall panelling to add depth.
+Look to inky blues and greens that sit well in a natural setting, and use them on textured surfaces like wall paneling to add depth.
 Explore blue room ideas and green room ideas for further inspiration.